rudrac/ai-math-assistant/README.md

 Contributions are welcome!

 * ⭐ Star the repo
-* ðŸ´ Fork and improve
+* 🍴 Fork and improve
-* ðŸ› Report issues
+* 🐛 Report issues
-* ðŸ’¡ Suggest features
+* 💡 Suggest features

 ---